gbdev/pandocs/src/Rendering.md

 *color ID* to each of its pixels, ranging from 0 to 3.
 For this reason, Game Boy graphics are also called *2bpp* (2 bits per pixel).
 When a tile is used in the Background or Window, these color IDs are associated with a *palette*.
-When a tile is used in a OBJ, the IDs 1 to 3 are associated with a palette, but ID 0 means transparent.
+When a tile is used in an OBJ, the IDs 1 to 3 are associated with a palette, but ID 0 means transparent.

 ## Palettes

-A palette consists of a array of colors, 4 in the Game Boy's case.
+A palette consists of an array of colors, 4 in the Game Boy's case.
 Palettes are stored differently in monochrome and color versions of the console.

 Modifying palettes enables graphical effects such as quickly flashing some graphics (damage,